kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

       ></orbit-prompt>
       <orbit-prompt
-        question="How does the representativeness heuristic explain the scope insensitivity bias?" answer="When asked how much people would pay to save 2000, 20000, and 200000 birds, people responded with $80, $78, and $88 respectively.
-This is because they visualized roughly the same thing, so their empathy was stimulated to roughly the same degree."
+        question="How does the representativeness heuristic explain the scope insensitivity bias?" answer="
+- When asked how much people would pay to save 2000, 20000, and 200000 birds, people responded with $80, $78, and $88 respectively.
+- This is because they visualized roughly the same thing, so their empathy was stimulated to roughly the same degree."
       ></orbit-prompt>
       <orbit-prompt
         question="How do we overcome scope insensitivity?"
+        answer="
-        answer="We cannot rely on our system 1 thinking when making moral judgements involving large numbers of individuals.
+- We cannot rely on our system 1 thinking when making moral judgements involving large numbers of individuals.
-        TL;DR Shut up and multiply"
+- TL;DR Shut up and multiply"
       ></orbit-prompt>
       <orbit-prompt
         question="What's a 'collapse of compassion'?"